AgoraIO-Community/AgoraWebSDK-NG/Docs/en/volume.md

 **Adjust the playback volume**

-`remoteUser` represents a subscribed remote user in the following example.
+In the following example, the `remoteUser` object represents a subscribed remote user.

 ```javascript
 // Set the volume to half of the original volume